-Site Ref Site Name Proposed Use Suitability Conclusion Conclusion C26/1 Cricket Ground, Overstrand Road Housing Considered unsuitable for development Highway Transport & Access: The site has access from Norwich Road serving the existing cricket ground which is considered to be acceptable by NCC Highways.
+Site Ref Site Name Proposed Use Suitability Conclusion Conclusion C26/1 Cricket Ground, Overstrand Road Housing Considered unsuitable for development Highway Transport &amp; Access: The site has access from Norwich Road serving the existing cricket ground which is considered to be acceptable by NCC Highways.
 Footways available along Overstrand Road for access to the town centre.
 Acceptable walking distance to services and schools.
 Bus stops close by and walking distance to train station.
 Environmental: Mainly a greenfield site consisting of grassland currently used for cricket.
 There are mature trees along the eastern and southern boundaries.
 With the trees located in the SE corner subject to Tree Preservation Order.
 Landscape and Townscape: The site is located within the Coastal Shelf as defined in the Landscape Character Assessment (LCA) and lies adjacent to the Conservation Area.
 A Grade II listed building is located opposite the site.
 The site is amongst existing development along Norwich Road.
 Although it is contained within the wider landscape by existing development.
 The site is important to the local landscape and development of this site would have a negative effect on the quality of the landscape.
 Resulting in the loss of open space which is important for both its recreational use and contribution to settlement character and appearance.
 Other: Designated Open Land.
 The site is within flood risk 1, with some risk of groundwater flooding and the majority of the site is at risk of surface water flooding.
 No utilities or contamination issues.
 Not Preferred The site is not considered to be suitable for development.
 It is adjacent to residential development and within the built up area of Cromer.
 Although it is contained within the wider landscape by existing development.
 The site is important to the local landscape.
 Development of this site would have a negative effect on the quality of the landscape, resulting in the loss of open space which is important for both its recreational use and contribution to settlement character and appearance.
 The majority of the site is at risk of surface water flooding.
 Furthermore the preferred sites can deliver sufficient housing for Cromer.
-C27 Land West Of Holt Road Industrial Estate Housing There are sewers crossing the site.
-Considered unsuitable for development Highway Transport & Access: The site could be accessed from the adjacent employment land or through site C24 which is considered to be acceptable by NCC Highways.
+C27 Land West Of Holt Road Industrial Estate Housing There are sewers crossing the site.Considered unsuitable for developmentHighway Transport & Access: The site could be accessed from the adjacent employment land or through site C24 which is considered to be acceptable by NCC Highways.
 Footways available along part of Middlebrook Way for access to town centre.
 Acceptable walking distance to services but not within walking distance to schools.
-Bus stops close by and walking distance to train station.
-Environmental: Greenfield site comprising of arable land with some hedgerows/ trees along the boundaries.
-Landscape and Townscape: The site is located within the Coastal Shelf as defined in the Landscape Character Assessment (LCA).
-The site falls within the AONB and the Undeveloped Coast.
+Bus stops close by and walking distance to train station.Environmental: Greenfield site comprising of arable land with some hedgerows/ trees along the boundaries.Landscape and Townscape: Undeveloped Coast.
 Due to the positioning of the site, development would extend into the open countryside and be prominent in the landscape, having a negative effect on the quality of the landscape, and the Area of Outstanding Natural Beauty.
-The site is detached from the residential area of Cromer.
-Other: The site is located adjacent to existing employment land.
+The site is detached from the residential area of Cromer.Other: The site is located adjacent to existing employment land.
 Flood Risk 1 with very small part subject to surface water flooding.
-Small part of the site along the eastern edge has signs of contamination.
-There are water mains crossing the site.
+Small part of the site.
 Not Preferred The site is not considered to be suitable for development, it is in a prominent location on the approach into Cromer.
 Development of this site would extend into the open countryside, and would have a negative effect on the quality of the landscape, and the Area of Outstanding Natural Beauty.
 Furthermore the preferred sites can deliver sufficient housing for Cromer.